XingerTang/AlphaPeel/docs/source/usage.rst

 New:

-6. Implementation of W-shape cycles to fully use the information of generations with dense information.
+6. Implementation of W-shape cycles update to fully use the information of generations with dense information.
+7. Implementation of random update.
 7. Implementation of a logic filter of phasing before the computation.